-MaxxAir Fan – MaxxFan Deluxe Review
+MaxxAir Fan – MaxxFan Deluxe Review (2+ years Full-Time Vanlifer)

-I remember trying to decide between the MaxxAir Fan and the Fantastic Fan when planning my van build.
+I remember trying to decide between the MaxxAir Fan and the Fantastic Fan when planning my DIY van build.
 The Fantastic Fan was far less expensive but everything (literally, everything) that I read online were complaints by Fantastic Fan owners about how much they wished they’d “just spent the extra cash and purchased the MaxxFan Deluxe.”
-As a result, I purchased the MaxxFan Deluxe and am so happy with it.
+In fact, I’ve yet to meet anyone who has a Fantastic Fan and prefers it over the MaxxFan Deluxe.

 Frankly, the ability to use a MaxxAir Fan in the rain (PS, you never need a fan more than when it’s humid and raining) is enough reason alone to make the purchase, but if you’d like the full MaxxAir MaxxFan Deluxe review I’ve shared my detailed experience in this article!